-But it can be more complex than a computer system as Paul’s letter to the Romans explores.
+But creation and the creator are more complex than a computer system as Paul’s letter to the Romans explores.
 I want to explore God the way Paul did and I believe there is value and endless depths in doing so.

-But we do have the mind of Christ.
+But we do have the mind of Christ (1 Cor.
+2:16).
 And God does want us to use it.

 The posts I am putting up currently about “He who Overcomes” are a form of systematic theology.
 The subject matter is mainly eschatological and the conclusions are not always main stream evangelical but the application is here and now and the hope is eternal.
 I’ve found the understanding of what an Overcomer is and the implications of the promises to an overcomer very helpful for the last 20 years or so since God first began to show me these things.
 I’m really praying you will too.

 There is a warning though, if you are looking for a debate I’m not interested.
-If you think I am wrong prove it from the Scripture but please do it in love, I’m not that young anymore and I have a heart condition 🙂
+If you think I am wrong prove it from the Scripture but please do it in love.